 Most personal loan applications take just a few minutes to complete.
 Expect to answer questions regarding your:

 - Personal information, including your name, date of birth, physical and email address, and phone number.

-- Finances: Lenders are interested in learning more about your other debt obligations to determine how much you can realistically afford to pay each month to satisfy your prospective obligation with them.
+- Finances: Lenders are interested in learning more about your other debt obligations to determine how much you can realistically afford to pay them each month to settle the loan you borrowed from them.

 - Employment: The lender may contact your employer to confirm your employment.

 - Income: This will determine your ability to repay the loan and the amount that should be loaned to you.
 Self-employment income, government benefits, and alimony may suffice.

 - Military status: There are strict rules governing personal loans for individuals who are actively enrolled in the armed forces.

 Rapid approvals (for online loans)

 In most instances, you’ll know if you’re approved for a personal loan the same day.
 And if you apply online through the lender’s website or via a loan search engine tool, you could receive an answer within minutes.